top of page

 The rights of children, women, and disadvantaged persons are known and upheld

 Every child has the right to grow up free from abuse, violence, and neglect.
 As a child-focused organization, this is our highest priority.
 Children need to grow up in families and communities that are free from abuse and violence, especially gender-based violence.
+AEE Rwanda works to prevent violence through training and awareness campaigns that change family and community mindsets regarding children, women, and conflict resolution.
+By fostering safer, more supportive environments, we help ensure that every child can reach their full potential.

 Child Rights